 Here is a summary of all the tunnels we introduced.

 |ip6gretap||IPv6||GRE||Ether + IPv4/IPv6|

 |erspan||IPv4||GRE + ERSPAN||IPv4/IPv6|

 |ip6erspan||IPv6||GRE + ERSPAN||IPv4/IPv6|

-Note: All configurations in this tutorial are volatile and won’t survive to a server reboot.
-If you want to make the configuration persistent across reboots, please consider using a networking configuration daemon, such as NetworkManager, or distribution-specific mechanisms.
+Note: All configurations in this tutorial are volatile and won’t survive a server reboot.
+If you want to make the configuration persistent across reboots, consider using a networking configuration daemon, such as NetworkManager, or distribution-specific mechanisms.